What is Saichō?

 Life and the move to Mount Hiei

 Saichō was born in 767 to a family of Chinese descent near what is now Shiga prefecture, on the eastern shore of Lake Biwa.
-He was ordained as a monk in 785 at the major Nara temple of Tōdai-ji, the institutional centre of the established eighth-century Japanese Buddhism that the Nara schools and their court patrons had built over the preceding century.
-The conventional career arc would have placed him at one of those Nara orders for the rest of his life.
-Instead, at twenty, he withdrew to Mount Hiei north of the still-new imperial capital at Heian-kyō (modern Kyoto) and built a small hermitage above the city — a deliberate retreat from the Nara institutions whose doctrinal narrowness and entanglement with court politics he had concluded were obstacles to the practice he was after.
-The hermitage, founded in 788, would become the head temple of the school he had not yet imported.
+He was ordained in 785 at Tōdai-ji, the main temple of the Nara Buddhist establishment.
+The expected path would have kept him within that system.
+Instead, at twenty, he withdrew to Mount Hiei, north of the new imperial capital at Heian-kyō (modern Kyoto), and built a small hermitage.
+He was retreating from what he saw as the Nara schools' doctrinal narrowness and their close entanglement with court politics.
+The hermitage, founded in 788, would eventually become Enryaku-ji, the head temple of the school he had not yet founded.

 Tiantai and Tendai

-In 804, Saichō sailed on the official embassy to Tang China — the same fleet that carried his contemporary Kūkai, the future founder of the Shingon esoteric school.
-Saichō spent eight months on Mount Tiantai in eastern China under the masters Daosui and Xingman, receiving the Lotus Sūtra-centred curriculum the Chinese Tiantai school had stabilised in the sixth and seventh centuries under its founders Huiwen, Huisi, and especially Zhiyi (538–597).
-The curriculum Saichō brought back combined four strands: the Lotus-as-supreme-sūtra doctrine, the śamatha-vipaśyanā meditation pairing Zhiyi had formalised (in Chinese zhǐguān, in Japanese pronunciation shikan), the bodhisattva-precepts ethical framework, and a supplementary set of esoteric (mikkyō) instructions he had received on the journey home.
-The mountain temple he had founded in 788 — Enryaku-ji on Mount Hiei — was elevated in 806 by court decree to the head temple of the new school, called in Japanese pronunciation Tendai.
+In 804, Saichō sailed on the official embassy to Tang China.
+He and Kūkai, who would later found the Shingon esoteric school, were on the same fleet.
+Saichō spent eight months on Mount Tiantai in eastern China, studying under the masters Daosui and Xingman.
+He received the Tiantai curriculum as it had been stabilised by Zhiyi (538–597) and his predecessors.
+That curriculum had four strands: the [Lotus Sūtra](lexicon:lotus-sutra) as the supreme teaching, the śamatha-vipaśyanā meditation system Zhiyi formalised (in Chinese zhǐguān, in Japanese shikan), a bodhisattva-precepts ethical framework, and a supplementary set of esoteric (mikkyō) instructions he received on the journey home.
+In 806, by court decree, Enryaku-ji on Mount Hiei was made the head temple of the new Japanese school, called Tendai.

 The bodhisattva precepts and the institutional break

-The structural significance of Saichō's project is most visible at one remove.
-The founders of every distinctive medieval Japanese Buddhist school first trained at Mount Hiei.
-Hōnen, who later founded the Pure Land school of Jōdo-shū around the exclusive practice of the nembutsu, trained on Hiei.
-His disciple Shinran, who took Jōdo-shū further into the Jōdo Shinshū of true Pure Land, trained on Hiei.
-Nichiren, who narrowed the Lotus-centric Tendai practice into the chanting of Namu myōhō renge kyō alone, trained on Hiei.
-Eisai, who imported Rinzai Zen from China in 1191, trained on Hiei.
-Dōgen, who imported Sōtō Zen and founded the lineage from which the modern Sōtō schools descend, trained on Hiei.
+Every founder of a distinctive medieval Japanese Buddhist school trained on Mount Hiei.
+Hōnen, who built the Pure Land school of Jōdo-shū around exclusive recitation of the nembutsu, trained there.
+So did his disciple Shinran, who took that teaching further into Jōdo Shinshū.
+Nichiren, who narrowed Tendai's Lotus-centred practice to the chanting of Namu myōhō renge kyō, trained there.
+Eisai, who brought Rinzai Zen from China in 1191, trained there.
+Dōgen, who imported Sōtō Zen and founded the lineage from which modern Sōtō schools descend, also trained there.
 Saichō did not found any of those schools, and he would not have recognised most of what they became.
-He is in the lexicon because the curriculum he assembled and the institutional independence he won produced the conditions under which they could be founded.
+He matters because the curriculum he imported and the institutional independence he secured created the conditions in which they could be founded.

 Why the entry has no items linked

-No item in the index is recorded under Saichō's name.
-The Lotus Sūtra itself, the Tiantai textual corpus, and the medieval Japanese Tendai literature are absent from the current corpus.
-The entry earns its place through cross-link weight rather than through pointing at indexed media: the Tendai entry, the Zen entry, the Pure Land entry and the Dōgen entry all pass through Saichō as the unspoken upstream of the lineage they each name, and treating Mount Hiei's founder as an absent dependency rather than as a figure in his own right would obscure the institutional architecture every later Japanese school inherited.
+No item in the current index is recorded under Saichō's name.
+The Lotus Sūtra, the Tiantai corpus, and medieval Tendai literature are absent from the corpus.
+His place in the lexicon rests on cross-link weight: the Tendai entry, the Zen entry, the Pure Land entry, and the Dōgen entry all converge on him as the upstream figure of the lineages they each describe.